BennyTheDev/pipe-specs/README.md

 ## General Rules

 - A PIPE TX must consist of at least 2 outputs:
-- - The beneficary receiver
+- - The beneficiary receiver
   - An OP_RETURN output, followed by the 'P' and function identifier (D, M, T) and its data
 - Tickers are base26 encoded and must have an arbitrary integer with a max. value of 9999 attached (ID)
 - - base26 value encoding: A=1, AA=27, Z=26, BA=53